davda54/ada-hessian/README.md

 Unofficial implementation of the [AdaHessian optimizer](https://arxiv.org/abs/2006.00719).
 Created as a drop-in replacement for any PyTorch optimizer – you only need to set `create_graph=True` in the `backward()` call and everything else should work 🥳

-Our version supports multiple `param_groups`, gradient (hessian) accumulation and delayed hessian updates.
+Our version supports multiple `param_groups`, gradient (hessian) accumulation, distributed training and delayed hessian updates.

 ## Usage